elypia/elypian-font/CONTRIBUTING.md

 The specification and guidelines have been optimized to accommodate the glyphs in the brand name, "Elypia", and then applied to all other glyphs.

-This logo is completely free open-source so anyone can use it for any purpose, including for their own logo, titles or subheadings, or even content for a document or website... though we definitely _wouldn't_ recommend the latter!
+This font is completely free open-source so anyone can use it for any purpose, including for their own logo, titles or subheadings, or even content for a document or website... though we definitely _wouldn't_ recommend the latter!